fishsciences/artemis_methods/methods/methods.md

 experiments conducted in the primary channel of the Central Valley Project (CVP) in the Sacramento - San Joaquin River Delta, California, USA.
-The experiments were completed on 2017-08-02, part of a series of 6 experiments total completed at the CVP with dead Delta Smelt in August-September of 2017.
+The experiments were completed on 2017-08-02, part of a series of 6 experiments total completed at the CVP with cultured, euthenized Delta Smelt in August-September of 2017.
 The two experiments were identical in design and execution.
-100 dead Delta Smelt were placed in a car and suspended from the primary louvers.
-From distances of 10-50m, 3 replicate filters were taken every 10m at 50mL and 200mL, sampled from near to far relative to the car.
+100 euthenized Delta Smelt were placed in a car and suspended from the primary louvers.
+From distances of 10-50m, three replicate filters were taken every 10m at 50mL and 200mL, sampled from near to far relative to the car.
 Note that the car itself (Distance_m = ~0) was not actually sampled.
 Each filter was extracted and analyzed three times with qPCR (three technical replications).
-The qPCR data from these experiments is plotted in Figure X. To model these data, we assume a fixed effect of distance (m) and volume sampled (mL).
+The qPCR data from these experiments is plotted in Figure X. All sampling and extraction procedures followed those described in Schumer et al. 2019 [@schumer_utilizing_2019].
+To model these data, we assume a fixed effect of distance (m) and volume sampled (mL).
 For mixed-effects models, we assume a random intercept term for each unique filter (FilterID).